toshiows/pomodoro-timer/README.md

 # pomodoro-timer
-Pomodoro timer for study focus
+Pomodoro timer for focus on studies